giellalt/lang-fao/fao.md

-# Faroese description
+# Faroese language model documentation

-All documents in one file
+All doc-comment documentation in one large file.

+---

+# src-cg3-disambiguator.cg3.md